-Dr Tony said that theoretically there is no age limit for LASIK surgery.
+Dr Ho said that theoretically there is no age limit for LASIK surgery.
 In reality, though, patients above the age of 65 usually have serious cases of cataract that would be better treated through a cataract operation.

 If you are 46 and suffer from myopia, presbyopia (lao hua) and astigmatism, you can go for LASIK or TransPRK.

 Eye surgeons may advise mono-vision laser vision correction for patients aged 40 or above.
 This treatment entails the correction of the dominant eye for better near sight, while the non- dominant eye is corrected to leave a small amount of residual myopia (about 1.50 dioptre or 150 degrees) to see well for near distances.

 So there you have it!
 A number of these questions answered by Dr Ho are very common and are often asked by a majority of people interested in corrective eye surgery.
 If you know any people who’d like to learn more, feel free to share this with them so they can see the full picture (no pun intended).

 Ever wanted to ask a health question to a specific renowned specialist in Singapore?
 DoctorxDentist Sessions are when these expert doctors answer all your questions, for free!